salte-common/terraflow/SPECIFICATION.md

 - Deprecate features gracefully with warnings
 - Support migration paths for breaking changes
 - Document all breaking changes in changelog

----

-This specification should be comprehensive enough for Cursor to implement the entire Terraflow CLI.
-Let me know if you need any clarifications or additions!